hicommonwealth/commonwealth/README.md

 - ROLLBAR_SERVER_TOKEN: for error reporting
 - SENDGRID_API_KEY: for sending emails, email login, etc.
 - NODE_URL: for server-side proposal archiving (usually ws://testnet2.edgewa.re:9944, may be deprecated soon)

-Other environment variables include DATABASE_URL (set by Heroku) and JWT_SECRET and SESSION_SECRET (our secrets).
+- DATABASE_URL (set by Heroku)
+- JWT_SECRET
+- SESSION_SECRET

-### Migrations
+## Migrations

-Any changes to the database models should come with migrations to keep the production, staging, and local copies of the database in sync.
+If you are making changes to the database models, you must also write migrations to update the production database and keep it in sync with the models.
+Be sure to run and test your migrations before making a PR.

 To create a new migration, run: `npx sequelize migration:generate --name=create-new-table`.